coldclimate/omnomfrickinnom/content/blog/2021-01-16-savoury-beef-mince-dumplings.markdown

 * Add the mince, the stock cube, oregano, beer and about another 200ml of hot water
 * Give it all a good stir round, pop the lid on and reduce the heat so it's a gentle bubble
 * After about 20 minutes, make up the dumplings
-* Ifyou're using butter, rub it into the flour
+* If you're using butter, rub it into the flour
 * Add the salt and enough soda water to bring it together into a rough shaggy dough
 * Split the dough into as many dumplings as you'd like.
 The bigger they are the longer they take to cook
 * Nestle the dumplings in the pan.
 There should be more liquid than you'd like the final dish to have, the dumplings will soak it up.